Strategic design: Definition

 "Traditional definitions of design often focus on creating discrete solutions—be it a product, a building, or a service.
 Strategic design is about applying some of the principles of traditional design to "big picture" systemic challenges like business growth, health care, education, and climate change.
 It redefines how problems are approached, identifies opportunities for action, and helps deliver more complete and resilient solutions."
 The traditional concept of design is mainly associated with artistic work.
 The addition of the term strategic expands such conception so that creativity is linked with innovation, allowing ideas to become practical and profitable applications "that can be managed effectively, acquired, used and/or consumed by target audiences."
-Strategic design draws from the body of literature that emerged in recent years, which outline strategic design principles that provide insights and new methods in the areas of merchandising, consuming, and ownership.
+Strategic design draws from the body of literature that emerged in recent years, which outlines strategic design principles that provide insights and new methods in the areas of merchandising, consuming, and ownership.
 There are at least four factors that demonstrate the value of strategic design and these are: